 Xiaomi sinks after billions of shares are unlocked for sale

-[HONG KONG] Many Xiaomi investors, who could only watch as the stock shed US$14 billion in market value, are now able to join in on the selling.
+MANY Xiaomi Corp investors, who could only watch as the stock shed US$14 billion in market value, are now able to join in on the selling.

-Touted by bankers last year as China's answer to Apple, Beijing-based Xiaomi sought a valuation that would have made it the most expensive smartphone maker in the world.
+Beijing-based Xiaomi sought a valuation that would have made it the most expensive smartphone maker in the world.
 The stock trades at 16 times projected 12-month earnings, less than half its July multiple.
-It's still 32 per cent more expensive than Apple, which is reeling from its worst quarterly rout in more than a decade.
+It is still 32 per cent more expensive than Apple.
+BLOOMBERG

-To be sure, longer-term investors may want to hold on to Xiaomi's shares rather than dump them at a loss.
-Analysts still predict Xiaomi will rebound to HK$16.72 on average within the next year.
-Hedge funds have been increasing their bearish bets, with almost 30 million shares sold short Tuesday, the most since August.

-Xiaomi attracted the likes of China Mobile and US wireless-chip giant Qualcomm as cornerstone investors last year.